vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 **Note** update-version doesn't run the "git commit" and "git tag" commands so you run them next.
 These are last two lines printed to stdout above and are the commands you need to copy and run them manually.
 ```
 $ git commit -s -m 'UBUNTU: Ubuntu-kvm-4.15.0.1031.31' debian/changelog
 $ git tag -s -m 'Ubuntu-kvm-4.15.0.1031.31' 'Ubuntu-kvm-4.15.0.1031.31'
 ```

-**Note** It is mandatory to run "udpate-version' from the "linux-meta" and "linux-signed" directory, not from the kernel source directory.
+It is mandatory to run "udpate-version' from the "linux-meta" and "linux-signed" directory, not from the kernel source directory.

-**Note 2** In certain releases "linux-signed" is missing, for example linux-kvm.
+**Note** In certain releases "linux-signed" is missing, for example linux-kvm.
 To show the list of expected repositories for a certain release/flavor use the command cranky-rmadison, example: